-layout and production: Joe Martz and St. Jacobs Printery board of directors: Alister Thomas (Chair), Tom Wilhelm (Treasurer), Catherine Brunskill (Publicity), Kerri Hutchinson (Communications), Patrick Jocsak, Alysia Kolentsis, Alexis Motuz, D.B.
-Scott, Jennifer Will, Carol Acton (ex officio), Tristanne Connolly (ex officio) board advisors: Mary Dever, Heather Montgomery, Logan Walsh, Peter Woolstencroft
+layout and production: Joe Martz and St. Jacobs Printery board of directors: Alister Thomas (Chair), Tom Wilhelm (Treasurer), Catherine Brunskill (Publicity Director), Patrick Jocsak, Andrea Kerswill (Fundraising Committee Chair), Alysia Kolentsis, Alexis Motuz, Karen Payton, Emily Schroeder, D.B.
+Scott, Jennifer Will (Human Resources), Carol Acton (ex officio), Tristanne Connolly (ex officio) board advisors: Mary Dever, Heather Montgomery, Logan Walsh, Peter Woolstencroft